sorz/mpv-llm-subtrans/README.md

 ### Why you SHOULD NOT use it

 This script was made for quick & convenience.
-If you need tweak the prompt, manual adjustment or editing, speech recognition, etc., use dedicated tools.
+If you need tweak the prompt, manual adjustment or editing, transcription, etc., use dedicated tools.

 Some styles of ASS subtitles will be lost.